max-hassani/simple-jupyterhub-docker-deployment/README.md

 ```
 #c.DockerSpawner.volumes = { 'jupyterhub-user-{username}': notebook_dir }
 ```
 The downside, here is that the users can not access their data via ssh, since the docker-volumes belong to root, under `/var/lib/docker/volume/`.
+In this case, the only way to download/upload data is through the jupyter notebooks/lab interface.
 3) **Making a userlist**
 Having all the accounts created, add the names to the file userlist.
 ```